petedejoy/documentation/v2/clickstream/destinations/google-analytics.md

 To check your version, look for `_gaq.push` in your code.
 If you see it, you're using Classic and will need to enable this.

-### remarketing, Display Ads, and Demographic Reports
+### Remarketing, Display Ads, and Demographic Reports
 Turn this feature on to use Google's remarketing tag (what was formerly known as DoubleClick) or to identify demographic and interest data on visitors that is displayed in Demographic & Interest reports in Google Analytics.

 ### Cookie Domain Name